mrts/jakartaee-clustered-cdi-events/README.md

   Events are automatically serialized and sent across cluster nodes over JMS, then deserialized and fired as regular CDI events on each node, ensuring uniform event distribution across the cluster.
-- Uses asynchronous CDI Events, `@ObservesAsync` and `fireAsync()` to match the inherent asynchronicity of JMS-based distribution.
+- Supports both asynchronous and synchronous CDI events.
+Asynchronous events match the inherent asynchronicity of JMS-based distribution, but synchronous events support post-transaction completion.
+- Synchronous observer uses `TransactionPhase.AFTER_SUCCESS` to only handle events after transaction completes successfully.
 - Utilizes a custom `@Clustered` annotation to mark events for propagation across the cluster.
 - A single JMS topic `CLUSTER_CDI_EVENTS` is used for all events.
 This